garfunkel/enum_builder/README.md

 It can be very useful to combine this crate with the [enum_dispatch](https://docs.rs/enum_dispatch/latest/enum_dispatch) crate, to allow for a simple "plugin" architecture without the overhead of dynamic dispatch.
-When doing this, take care to note that the order of macros is important, as [macro@enum_builder] must be used before [enum_dispatch](https://docs.rs/enum_dispatch/latest/enum_dispatch/attr.enum_dispatch.html).
+When doing this, take care to note that the order of macros is important, as [enum_builder](https://docs.rs/enum_builder/latest/enum_builder/attr.enum_builder.html) must be used before
+[enum_dispatch](https://docs.rs/enum_dispatch/latest/enum_dispatch/attr.enum_dispatch.html).

 #### Example